 Over the course of her career, Lemieux has danced for some of Canada’s most prominent choreographers, including William Douglas, Margie Gillis, James Kudelka, Benoît Lachambre, Sylvain Émard, and Jean-Pierre Perreault.
 Since presenting her first choreography in 1983, Lemieux has created over thirty original works, drawing deeply on personal experiences that resonate strongly with audiences and presenters alike.

 As an educator, Lemieux has taught at many respected institutions including Ryerson University, York University, Concordia University, the University of Quebec in Montreal, l’École Supérieure de Ballet Contemporain and Canada’s National Ballet School.
-As curator of Citadel + Compagnie’s presentation series Bright Nights, Lemieux uses her cumulative artistic experience to inform her programming choices, and showcases the work of diverse talent from emerging, marginalized and established choreographers.
+Lemieux uses her cumulative artistic experience to inform her programming choices for the company’s multiple presentation series, showcasing the work of diverse talent from emerging, marginalized and established choreographers.

 In 2012, Lemieux created the Citadel Dance Program and brought high quality, accessible dance classes to children and youth living in Toronto’s Regent Park.
-She is a passionate advocate for the arts and sits on the steering committee of Ontarians for The Arts, and is President of the board of Daniel Leveillé Danse in Montreal.
+She is a passionate advocate for the arts and is President of the board of Daniel Leveillé Danse in Montreal.

 Lemieux’s satisfaction as an artist comes from sharing her passion and talent with dance audiences and students, and as a deeply engaged and active member of the dance community.